TheMaster1127/HTVM/README.md

 ### **The Future of Programming**
 HTVM **isn’t just a transpiler—it’s the future of programming.**

-This is a system that allows **anyone** to create their own syntax, define how they want their language to behave, and then generate fully functional code in fifteen different programming languages.
+This is a system that allows **anyone** to create their own syntax, define how they want their language to behave, and then generate fully functional code in 3 different programming languages.
 No more being stuck with a single syntax or workflow—**HTVM lets you build programming your way.**

 Think about it.
-If you had to manually convert HTVM to fifteen different languages, it would take months just for a single feature.
+If you had to manually convert HTVM to 3 different languages, it would take months just for a single feature.
 But **HTVM automates that entire process**—**once your syntax is defined, your language works across all targets instantly.**

 ### **HTVM – The Future of Programming**
 This level of customization **doesn’t exist anywhere else.** No other system gives you this much control over how your language looks and feels.
 You’re not just writing code—you’re **designing your own programming experience.**